jwadolowski/cookbook-cq/README.md

 ```

 `Custom Logger` resource will create a new logger according to defined
+properties. `org.apache.sling.commons.log.file` is a virtual identifier of
+given OSGi config instance (specified by user).
+If instance with such "ID"
+already exists nothing happens.
+Otherwise a brand new configuration will be
+created.
-properties unless it is already present.
-There's no need to specify an UUID in
+Please keep in mind that there's no need to specify any UUID in resource definition.
-resource definition.

-`Job Queue` resource will delete a factory instance of
+`Job Queue` resource will delete factory instance of
-`org.apache.sling.event.jobs.QueueConfiguration` that matches to defined
+`org.apache.sling.event.jobs.QueueConfiguration` that has `queue.name` set to
-properties.
-Nothing will happen when there's no such OSGi config.
+`Granite Workflow Timeout Queue`.
+Presence of additional properties doesn't
+matter in this case and will be completely ignored.

 # cq_osgi_bundle